Irregular threefolds with numerically trivial canonical divisor: Introduction

-\begin{rmk} Theorem~\ref{thm:main} shows that the Albanese fibration $f\from X\to A$ splits into the product after a sequence of ``normalized'' Frobenius base changes and an étale base change; say where $F$ is the general fiber of $f$ (with reduced induced structure), $X_1 := (X\times_A A_1)_{\rm red} ^\nu$ and the left square is Cartesian.
-By Remark~\ref{rmk:sep-foliation-lift}, the same holds if we first do an étale base change following by Frobenius base changes, namely we have the following sequence of normalized base change
+\begin{rmk} (1) Theorem~\ref{thm:main} shows that the Albanese fibration $f\colon X\to A$ splits into the product after a sequence of ``normalized'' Frobenius base changes and an étale base change; say where $F$ is the normalization of a general fiber of $f$, $X_1 = (X\times_A A_1)_{\rm red} ^\nu$ and the left square is Cartesian.
+By Remark~\ref{rmk:sep-foliation-lift}, the same holds if we first do an étale base change following by Frobenius base changes, namely we have the following sequence of normalized base changes:

-Note that, in Case (C), we get a full classification for the cases (C1) and (C3.1) and provide examples for the remaining cases (Section \ref{sec:3-folds}). \end{rmk}
+(2) In Case (C), we get a full classification for the cases (C1) and (C3.1), and provide examples for the remaining cases (Section \ref{sec:3-folds}). \end{rmk}